 For enquiries about course registration, email firstname.lastname@example.org.
-For technical issues (e.g., network performance, problems with the StudentLink password or STARS PIN, etc.), email email@example.com.
+For technical issues (e.g., network performance, problems with the StudentLink password or STARS PIN, etc.), contact NTU's Service Desk.
 Please refrain from sending multiple similar e-mails as this will not expedite the response; all enquiries will be attended to as quickly as possible.

 Click here for information about the Minor Declaration / Filing Period.

-- PH4509 - Quantum Field Theory with Applications in Condensed Matter Physics will be offered in AY1819 Semester 2.
+- PH4509 Quantum Field Theory with applications in Condensed Matter Physics is not offered due to unforeseen circumstances.

 Sample Course Planning Maps